limengdu/xiaoesp32c3-chatgpt/README.md

 <div align=center><img width = 600 src="https://files.seeedstudio.com/wiki/xiaoesp32c3-chatgpt/5.png"/></div>

+If you are interested in reading more about ESP32C3 applications and functions in WiFi, we recommend reading <a href="https://randomnerdtutorials.com/esp32-useful-wi- fi-functions-arduino/">ESP32 Useful Wi-Fi Library Functions</a>.

 ## Build the embedded web page

-The Hypertext Transfer Protocol (HTTP) works as a request-response protocol between a client and server.

-**GET** is used to request data from a specified resource.
-It is often used to get values from APIs.

-**POST** is used to send data to a server to create/update a resource.
+ESP32 integrates many very useful WiFiClient functions in WiFi library, which allows us to design and develop embedded web pages without adding additional libraries.

 Create a new WiFiServer object in order to use this object to control the XIAO ESP32C3 established IoT server.

+```c
+WiFiServer server(80);
+WiFiClient client1;
+```

 In the above step, we let the XIAO ESP32C3 connect to WiFi. after the WiFi connection is successful, you will be able to get the current IP address of XIAO from the serial monitor.
 At this time, XIAO has successfully set up the web server.
 You can access this web server through the IP address of XIAO.

 Suppose the IP address of your XIAO ESP32C3 is `192.168.7.152`.
 Then you can enter this IP address through your browser next.

-```c
-WiFiServer server(80);
-WiFiClient client1;
-```

 After entering this IP address, we may only see a blank page.
 This is because we have not yet published our page content for that page.